fylgja/site/src/components/base.md

 ---
 title: "Base"
-description: "Common defaults to make your body and typography look good.
-And easy to change to your needs."
+description: "Common defaults to make your body and typography look good and easy to change to your needs."
 npm: "@fylgja/base"
 tags: ["typography", "nativeElements", "a11y"]
 preview: "base.png"